snapsinazfs/snapsinazfs/README.md

  ## Status

- As of today (2023-06-02), Sanoid.net is capable of taking (but not pruning) snapshots, using configuration stored in ZFS itself, via user properties.
-Snapshot pruning is the next work item.
+ As of today (2023-06-02), Sanoid.net is capable of taking and pruning snapshots, using configuration stored in ZFS itself, via user properties.

- Once taking and pruning snapshots work as intended, I may make an alpha release tag and possibly provide a pre-built release, here on github.
+ I may make an alpha release tag soon and possibly provide a pre-built release, here on github.
 This comes with what should be the obvious disclaimer that this is an alpha-stage project and you should not trust important systems with it.

- I estimate taking all snapshot levels and pruning them as well should be finished within the next few days, if I'm able to put enough time into it.
-With the configuration in ZFS, just about every operation is now so much easier to handle, both on the dev side and the user side.
+ Since implementing pruning went so quickly, I would like to make another alteration to the project.\
+ Configuration stored in ZFS has been a major boon for the application.
+I am now strongly considering moving ALL settings that still remain in settings into zfs.
+This will completely prevent the case of someone deleting a template that was configured for use in part of your ZFS hierarchy, causing subsequent runs of Sanoid.net to fail, due to the missing template.

+ To make configuration even easier, I'm thinking I may introduce a command-line configuration grammar to Sanoid.net or else maybe provide an admin tool that provides a text-mode UI to configure Sanoid.net in ZFS.\
+ If I do go that route, I'll make a configuration library with an API that can be used by any other tools anyone may want to write (for example, a web-based config tool or other graphical UI).

  ## Goals